nystudio107/craft-imageoptimize/README.md

     ],
 ```

 No module or plugin bootstrapping code needed to get it working.
+For an example of how this works, check out [craft-imageoptimize-imgix](https://github.com/nystudio107/craft-imageoptimize-imgix) & [craft-imageoptimize-thumbor](https://github.com/nystudio107/craft-imageoptimize-thumbor).

 If you want to wrap your `ImageTransform` into a plugin or module,
 simply listen for the `EVENT_REGISTER_IMAGE_TRANSFORM_TYPES` event to add your `ImageTransform` to the types that ImageOptimize knows about.